EUCANCan/variant-callers/README.md

 The containers references are available in the [variant caller list](#variant-callers-list) below.
 Some of the containers recipies are available in this repository, while others are available in external repositories.
 For the latter, the link to the repository is provided.

-**WARNING: While running Singularity images does not require root privileges, creating a Singularity image does.
+**WARNING: While running Singularity containers does not require root privileges, creating a Singularity container does.
 For this reason, it is recommended that you build the containers outside of the production environment and load them later.**

 ## Table of Contents<!-- omit in toc -->
 - [Variant callers list](#variant-callers-list)